 - Say goodbye to slimy, salty deli meats.
 The quality of your ingredients matter for both taste and nutrition!
 If I’m making a turkey sandwich, I’m using real turkey.
 I’ll use wild caught canned salmon for salmon salad, or a really sharp cheddar (or other cheese) if I’m adding cheese.
 For the eggplant caprese, I chose locally made whole milk fresh mozzarella that is so creamy it melts in your mouth.
 While it may be a little more expensive than the processed version at the store, I know I’m fueling my body with quality ingredients, and typically don’t need as much to get the best flavor.

 - Flavor with fresh herbs.
 Basil is an obvious choice for this twist on a caprese, but fresh herbs can upgrade any sandwich!
 I like to add chives and dill to tuna or salmon salad, tarragon to chicken salad, or mint to Asian-style sandwiches.
 Grilling or roasting your vegetables with herbs like rosemary, thyme, oregano, and sage, can also boost the flavor or your sandwich.

 - Finish with a condiment upgrade.
 Think beyond bright yellow mustard and mayonnaise.
 A drizzle of olive oil and balsamic glaze, like on today’s caprese, can make your weekday sandwich taste restaurant quality!
 Try other flavors like mashed avocado, whole grain mustard like this one, pesto, tahini, hummus, or tzatziki.

-- Brush sliced eggplant with a little olive oil and toss with salt.
+- Brush sliced eggplant with 1 Tbsp olive oil and toss with a pinch of salt.
 Grill over medium heat (about 400 degrees) for 10 minutes, flipping halfway through.
-If you don't have a grill, roast at 400F in the oven and follow the same directions.
+If you don’t have a grill, roast at 400F in the oven and follow the same directions.